VanHElsing/VanHElsing/README.md

 * Python 2.7.4

 VanHElsing can be used without root access to the host machine.
-The only requirement is the availability of Python and Pip, the alternative package manager for python.
+The only requirement is the availability of Python, basic compilation tools like GCC and Pip. (the alternative package manager for python)

 On any Debian-like OS using aptitude, use: (with root)

 ```
-# apt-get install python python-pip
+# apt-get install python python-pip build-essential
 ```

 Then, clone this git repository and run: